weichen-qsnetwork/stratosnet.github.io/docs/docs-stratos-chain/setup-and-run-a-stratos-chain-full-node.md

 │   │   └── priv_validator_key.json
 │   ├── data
 │   │    └── priv_validator_state.json
-│   └── keyring-test
+│   └── keyring-file
 ├── ...
 ```

 !!! tip

     💡 By default, directory `.stchaind` will be created in the `$HOME` folder.

     The `.stchaind` folder contains the nodes` configurations and data.

 <br>